tim-band/bletchley/doc/manual.md

 systems, you can think about Bletchley as an expert system for trust.
 If not, don't worry: it's not assumed knowledge.

-An application creates on instance of the inference engine, and seeds it with trust information.
-Bletchley is very flexible: You migh have a single **public signing key** that's trusted completely, or a number of different keys which are trusted for specific actions, or for a specific period of time.
+An application creates an instance of the inference engine, and seeds it with trust information.
+Bletchley is very flexible: You might have a single **public signing key** that's trusted completely, or a number of different keys which are trusted for specific actions, or for a specific period of time.
 Each of these is called a **condition** and you can